Cleethorpes: Twin town

 Cleethorpes is twinned with Königswinter, Germany.

 Geography

+Cleethorpes is situated on the southern side of the Humber estuary in North East Lincolnshire - a unitary authority area in the North of England.
 The Greenwich meridian passes through the town and a signpost shows some distances to worldwide locations.
-North Pole 4,051 km (2,517 mi), South Pole 15,963 km (9,919 mi), New York City 5,602 km (3,481 mi), London 230 km (143 mi).
+North Pole 4,051 km, South Pole 15,963 km, New York City 5,602 km, London 230 km.

 Cleethorpes is physically linked to the neighbouring town of Grimsby by built up residential estates and the villages of Old Clee and Weelsby are also contiguous with the two towns.

 Climate

 As with most of the British Isles, Cleethorpes experiences a maritime climate.
 It has mild summers and cool winters.
 The average annual rainfall is amongst the lowest in the British Isles.

-Amenities

 Transport

+Cleethorpes railway station is served by two train operating companies: